stephaniekyyip/smartLight/README.md

 ### How the Smart Light Works
 The LED bulb, along with a photoresistor and a transistor, was connected to a Raspberry Pi.
 The photoresistor was used to determine the ambient brightness of the room in order to adjust the LED brightness accordingly.
 The transistor was used as a relay with the battery pack in order to adjust the LED brightness using the Pulse Width Modulation (PWM) output from the Raspberry Pi.

+The design of the smart light includes a lamp modified to hold the 12V LED bulb that plugs into the box that holds the Raspberry Pi and breadboard circuits.

 ### Smart Light Operation
 - User uses their device to connect to the Raspberry Pi via its IP address
 - On the webpage, there is a HTML form that allows the user to select among the following options: